EvanSkiStudios/Raccoon-Mischief/README.md

 * Respawn effect, plugin will show you the demo screen
 * Respawn effect, plugin will kick you from the game
 * Respawn effect, plugin will place a chicken on your head
-* Respawn effect, plguin will teleport you to another player
+* Respawn effect, plugin will teleport you to another player
 * When you walk on an anvil you have a 1/20 chance to have more anvils fall on you

 ## Enchantments